uriha421/eLearning/api/API.md

 　　msg: "ok",
 　　data: {
-       "resource": [],       //the list of the resource that user upload recently "has_more": false,     //whether there are next page or not }
+       "resource": [],       //the list of the resource that user upload recently "followed": true,      //if followed this user or not "has_more": false,     //whether there are next page or not }
 }